GURUFOCUS.COM » STOCK LIST » Real Estate » Real Estate » GTM Holdings Corp (TPE:1437) » Definitions » Piotroski F-Score

 Address

-GTM Holdings Corp is an investment holding company engaged in business relating to the manufacturing and trading of textiles, knitwear, wool quilts, suits and other products; manufacturing and trading of electronic components and electronic materials, and the commissioning of construction companies for building construction, residential rentals, and sales.
-The group's primary geographic market is Taiwan.
+GTM Holdings Corp is an investment holding company engaged in business relating to the manufacturing and trading of textiles, knitwear, wool quilts, suits, and other products; the manufacturing and trading of electronic components and electronic materials, and the commissioning of construction companies for building construction, residential rentals, and sales.
+The company has three reportable segments: textile, electronic, and real estate.
+The majority of its revenue is generated from the Real estate business segment which engages in the rental of real estate.

 No Headlines